Skip to main content

 Script sc-system-refresh.sh

-The example script sc-system-refresh.sh is used to execute mount and unmount operations for SAP HANA data volumes as well as recovery and shutdown operations.
-The script is called with specific command-line options within the SnapCenter workflows clone create and clone delete, as shown in the following figure.
+The example script sc-system-refresh.sh is used to execute recovery and shutdown operations.
+The script is called with specific command-line options within the SnapCenter workflows clone create and clone delete, as shown in the figure below.

-Note The current version of the script supports single host systems with a single container, MDC single tenant, or MDC multiple tenant configurations.
+Note The current version of the script supports single host systems MDC single tenant, or MDC multiple tenant configurations.
 It does not support SAP HANA multiple-host systems.

 Supported tenant recovery operations

-As described in the section “SAP HANA system refresh operation workflows using storage snapshot backups” the possible tenant recovery operations at the target system depend on the tenant configuration of the source system.
-The script sc-system-refresh.sh supports all tenant recovery operations, which are possible dependent on the source system configuration, as shown in the following table.
+As described in the section “SAP HANA system refresh operation workflows using storage snapshot” the possible tenant recovery operations at the target system depend on the tenant configuration of the source system.
+The script sc-system-refresh.sh supports all tenant recovery operations, which are possible dependent on the source system configuration, as shown in the table below.

 If a different tenant name is required at the target system, the tenant must be renamed manually after the recovery operation.